dongfang-steven-yang/vci-dataset-citr/README.md

 The correspoding paper of the dataset was submitted to the 30th IEEE Intelligent Vehicles Symposium.

 arXiv preprint: [Top-view Trajectories: A Pedestrian Dataset of Vehicle-Crowd Interaction from Controlled Experiments and Crowded Campus](https://arxiv.org/abs/1902.00487)

+If you find this useful, please cite the paper above. :)

 ## Errors
 - If you find any errors, please contact the author.